Safety & Security

 Parking Lot Procedures

 In order to ensure a safe, efficient arrival and dismissal for our students, the following guidelines have been established for the parking lot at St. Thomas the Apostle School.
 Parents are asked to observe these rules daily, be courteous to one another, and respectful of parent volunteers directing traffic.
-View the parking lot traffic flow diagram.
+Please view the STA Parking Lot Diagram for Drop-Off and Pick-Up.

 - All vehicles must enter St. Thomas the Apostle School at the private alley entrance to the parking lot from Kimbark Street.

 - Cars proceed in a single fine order toward the school sidewalk on the south entrance to school.

 - Vehicles will proceed to the parking lot following the direction of the cones which will be in place each morning during the drop-off time.
 These cones will be located parallel with the school on the East side of the parking lot.
 Four vehicles can unload at a time as long as every car pulls up to the side entrance.

 - Students should be ready to exit the vehicle once it comes to a complete stop.
 Adults are asked not to exit their vehicles at any time while in the drop-off lane.